mrrmrn/Stochastic_PredNet/README.md

 To get access to the full data set, please contact the authors of the article sending an email to marino.marrocu@crs4.it

-After installing torch and pysteps library with pip:
+After installing torch and pysteps libraries, for example with:

 pip install torch